claudiajs/example-projects/s3-file-processing/README.md

 1. install the dependencies using `npm install`
 2. create the function using `npm start`
-3. connect bucket events to the lambda function using `claudia add-s3-event-source --bucket BUCKET_NAME --prefix in/` (replace the `BUCKET_NAME` with your bucket name)
+3. run `claudia add-s3-event-source --bucket BUCKET_NAME --prefix in/` to connect bucket events to the lambda function using (replace the `BUCKET_NAME` with your bucket name)
 4. upload a text file to your bucket into the /in folder
 5. check for the file in the /out folder on s3, should be uppercased